-North Korea suspected to have conducted fifth nuclear test
+North Korea suspected to have conducted fifth and largest nuclear test

-SEOUL A seismic tremor was recorded in an area around North Korea's known nuclear site on Friday, and was suspected to be the fifth nuclear test by the isolated nation, South Korea's Yonhap news agency said.
+SEOUL North Korea was likely to have conducted its fifth and largest nuclear test on Friday, South Korean officials and analysts said after meteorological agencies reported a surface-level seismic tremor near the North's known test site.

-U.S., European and Chinese seismological agencies reported that the tremor was recorded at 0030 GMT at surface level.
+U.S., European and Chinese agencies reported that the tremor was recorded at 0030 GMT.
+The U.S. Geological Survey and European agencies measured the tremor at a magnitude of 5.3.

-A South Korean government official said it was a suspected nuclear test, Yonhap reported, and Seoul called for an emergency National Security Council meeting.
+A South Korea government official and the meteorological agency said it was a suspected nuclear test, and Seoul called an emergency meeting of its National Security Council.

+"Today at around 9:30 a.m., we detected an artificial earthquake wave at magnitude 5.0 in the area of North Korea's Punggye-ri and we are analyzing whether it is a nuclear test," South Korea's Joint Chiefs of Staff said in a statement, referring to the North's nuclear test site.

-The China Earthquake Networks Center said the tremor was a suspected explosion.
+The China Earthquake Networks Center also said the tremor was a suspected explosion.
+China's environment ministry began emergency radiation monitoring along its borders with North Korea in northeast China, state television reported.

-Japan's top government spokesman also said there was a high possibility the seismic event indicated that North Korea had conducted a nuclear test and that relevant ministries had been instructed to gather information.
+Japanese Prime Minister Shinzo Abe said such a nuclear test could not be tolerated.
+Japan's foreign minister lodged a protest and Tokyo also sent two military jets to begin measuring for radiation.

+Jeffrey Lewis of the California-based Middlebury Institute of International Studies said the highest estimates of seismic magnitude suggested this was the most powerful nuclear test conducted by North Korea so far.

+That test was recorded with a magnitude of 5.1, according to the U.S. Geological Survey.

+The White House's National Security Council said it was aware of seismic activity on the Korean Peninsula.
+"We are monitoring and continuing to assess the situation in close coordination with our regional partners," an NSC statement said.

-Two months ago, U.S.-based 38 North, a North Korea monitoring project, said satellite images showed a high level of activity at North Korea's nuclear test site, called Punggye-ri.
+U.S.-based 38 North, a North Korea monitoring project, said in a note late on Thursday that satellite images showed fresh activity at North Korea's Punggye-ri test site.

-Speculation has intensified that North Korea may conduct a fifth nuclear test after the United States blacklisted its leader, Kim Jong Un, on July 6 for human rights abuses.

-North Korea conducted its fourth nuclear test in January, resulting in tough new U.N. sanctions.
-It has conducted a series of missile tests this year, including a submarine-launched missile.
+Isolated North Korea's fourth nuclear test in January resulted in tough new U.N. sanctions.
+It has conducted a series of missile tests since then, including of a submarine-launched missile, in defiance of those resolutions.

-The January test was recorded with a magnitude of 5.1, according to the U.S. Geological Survey.

 North Korea has been under U.N.
 Security Council sanctions since it first tested an atomic device in 2006.

-(Reporting by Seoul bureau; Editing by Raju Gopalakrishnan and Paul Tait)
+(Reporting by Seoul bureau; Additional reporting by Ben Blanchard in BEIJING, Kaori Kaneko in TOKYO, and Eric Beech in WASHINGTON; Writing by Raju Gopalakrishnan; Editing by Paul Tait)

 Trending Stories